CanBul/recompy/Readme.md

 ## Available Methods for FunkSVD

 ### set_hyperparameters():

 A method to set hyperparameters for searching parameter space.
-Arguments are:\
+Arguments:\

-__initialization_method :__  how to initialize user and item embeddings
+__initialization_method :__  How to initialize user and item embeddings
 * random ( default )
 * he
 * normal